benunsworth/benunsworth.github.io/_posts/2016-04-25-brighton-marathon.markdown

 # Preparation

 I had made some bold claims about wanting to run a sub 3 hour marathon in 2016.
 This is the benchmark for good amateur club runners.
-My best time is 3:21 and I set this on the marathon leg of an Ironman triathlon, which means it's at least pysiologically possible for me.
+My best time is 3:21 and I set this on the marathon leg of an Ironman triathlon, which means it's at least physiologically possible for me.
 I made a bet with friends, started training and clocked a 3:28 at the Marine Corp Marathon (Washington DC) back in October.
 I was lighter and the base fitness was in the bank.

 This was quickly followed by injury, surgery, a job change and a house move.
 The fitness was lost, some weight gained and my goals quickly re-assessed.

 I had a decent block of training from January to April and dipped under 1:30 at the Hampton Court Palace Half Marathon.
-A sub-3 was not achieveable, but my 3:21 personal best was the new target.
+A sub-3 was not achievable, but my 3:21 personal best was the new target.

 # Race Weekend